 - meditate every day for at least 10 min

-- move every day (my exercise is a lot of walking, Barre classes, yoga, pilates, sometimes skiing, etc – usually gentle movement as post-autoimmune disease I can't get away with too much exercise or else I immediately experience bad symptoms like illness or Hashi's flares)
+- move every day (my exercise is 30-45 min of walking a day, Barre classes, yoga, pilates, sometimes skiing, etc – usually gentle movement as post-autoimmune disease I can't get away with too much exercise or else I immediately experience bad symptoms like illness or Hashi's flares)

 - sleep at least 8.5 hours every night (optimal for me is 8.5 – 9.5 hrs)